vivekismittal/RemindMe/README.md

 # 📱 RemindMe

-**remindMe** is a sleek, efficient task reminder app built using **Swift** and **UIKit**.
+**RemindMe** is a sleek, efficient task reminder app built using **Swift** and **UIKit**.
 It helps users manage their daily tasks with a custom calendar interface and timely notifications — all without relying on third-party libraries.

 ---